 There has been a 97% increase to their Grieftalk helpline over the past four months, with a 10% further rise forecast in 2020.
 Coronavirus deaths mean that at least 250,000 people are now grieving a loved one.

 The UK’s biggest baby bank usually support 450 families a month.
-Since lockdown, they’ve been supporting 650.
+In the height of the pandemic, they were supporting 650.
 They’ve answered over 1,900 requests for support and are on track to support around over 6,000 children this year – double the 3,000 kids they helped last year.

-The challenges posed by lockdown have shown the best side of our charities.
+The challenges posed by the pandemic have shown the best side of our charities.

 We’ve seen just how nimble and adaptive these small, well-run organisations can be.
 They’ve adapted their ways of working and innovated like never before, so that they can continue to help vulnerable young people.